manifoldfinance/mevETH2/src/src/MevEth.sol/contract.MevEth.md

 ### CREAM_TO_MEV_ETH_PERCENT
 The percent out of 1000 crETH2 can be redeemed for as mevEth

-Taken from https://twitter.com/dcfgod/status/1682295466774634496 , should likely be updated before prod

 ```solidity
 uint256 public constant CREAM_TO_MEV_ETH_PERCENT = 1130;